Search

 • Ensure your UK contact details are up to date on your record in your self-service.

 You will need to collect your BRP either from your College or the Post Office as outlined below.
 The decision letter you will receive with the outcome of your visa application will confirm the collection point.
 Your decision letter will advise you need to collect your BRP within 10 days of arrival OR by the expiry of your entry vignette, whichever is later.
-If you are required to quarantine after arrival to the UK, you should not collect your BRP until after the required quarantine period.
 If you apply for your student visa with an EEA or Swiss passport and use the app for the application process, your status will be issued digitally and you will not need to collect a BRP after arrival in the UK.
+Instead you will need to provide your share code to the Tutorial Office so they can carry out a Digital Status Check.

 Collecting your BRP at your College

 As a University of Cambridge student you will be able to collect your BRP from your College but in order to do this, you must enter a particular code, called an ACL code, in the relevant section of your visa application form.
-New students starting their studies in Michaelmas Term 2021 will be provided with the ACL code in an email from the International Student Office following the issuance of your CAS.
+New students will be provided with the ACL code in an email from the International Student Office following the issuance of your CAS.
 UK Visas and Immigration (UKVI) advises students to use the University as the collection point for their BRP.

 If you use the ACL code in your application, you will be able to collect your BRP from early October.
 It is not possible to collect it earlier than this.
 Your College will contact you directly to make arrangements for you to collect your BRP once available.
-You should not require your BRP for activities such as registering with the doctor, opening a bank account with most banks, registering with the police where required, or renting accommodation.
+You should not require your BRP for activities such as registering with the doctor, opening a bank account with most banks, or renting accommodation.

 Staff and academic visitors will need to collect their BRP at the Post Office.